 If you do happen to hand this information out, keep a record of who has a copy because it could withhold private information.
 If possible, include a private placement disclaimer with your plan.

-Arguably the most important section of all is the summary.
-It explains where your business is currently at, where you wish to take it, and why you believe that it is possible.
+Arguably the most important section of all is a business summary.
+It explains where your business is currently, where you wish to take it, and why you believe that it is possible.
 Through the executive summary, the reader should feel your passion and learn your strengths.
 Even though it often appears at the very beginning of the plan, it should be the last thing that you write.
 It highlights the key points of the plan and brings it all together.

 Of course, the information you include will depend on how old your business is, but an established organization should contain:

 In all, present this information on one page excluding maybe the mission statement.
 As it is the first thing that anyone will read, every word needs to contribute something.
 This is all well and good for established businesses but what about startups?
 In this case, far less information will be available.
 So you will need to focus on you as a person a little bit more.
 As well as discussing your experience and background, let the reader know why you have started this business.

 As long as you demonstrate your extensive market research, there is no reason to be in a worse position than a more established business.
 In truth, a gap in the market is still a gap in the market.
 Regardless of whether you are attempting to fill it for five years or five days.
 If you have the solutions and provide investors with the opportunity to fill this gap, you will be in a strong position.

 As mentioned earlier, there are now more new businesses every single year than we have ever seen before.
 This means more new business plans.
 Therefore, yours needs to stand out in the crowd.
 However, how is this done?
 In truth, clarity plays a huge role.